byui-cse/cse212-csharp/docs/lesson05/prepare.md

 * How would you describe the performance of a set?
 * What is hashing and why is it used with a set?
-* When would you use a set instead of a List?
+* When would you use a set instead of a list?

 You want to practice questions that relate the purpose, behavior, and performance of a data structure.
 Your responses should be concise, lasting perhaps no more than 30 seconds.
 Often, these questions are asked within the context of a problem to be solved.
 In your group practice and individual assignment this week, you will be asked to both respond to "how" you would solve the problem and actually solve the problem by writing code.